BabyDonkeyCoding/botrax/README.md

-# Botrax - Your little helper for Freewar
+# Botrax - Your little helper for Freewar.de

 ## Intro
-Created and intented for educational purposes only.
+Botrax is a bot for the Browsergame [Freewar.de](https://freewar.de).
+It was created for educational purposes only.

 ## Usage
 - Clone the repository